CityOfZion/neo3-boa/CONTRIBUTING.md

 ### Testing against Neo VM
 We need to ensure that the code works as expected, and the only way to do that is to run our tests against the official Neo 3 VM.
-Neo organization already has a [Neo Test Runner](https://github.com/ngdenterprise/neo-test#neo-test-runner) available to C# dApp developers.
-A [NeoTestRunner](boa3_test/test_drive/testrunner/neo_test_runner.py) class was implemented in this project to facilitate testing compiled smart-contracts with Python.
+We are using NeoGo's Neo VM provided by [boa-test-constructor](https://github.com/CityOfZion/boa-test-constructor) to facilitate testing compiled smart-contracts with Python.

 ### Maintenance
 Create a product that is easy to maintain and upgrade.
 Use unit tests, typed and documented code to ensure its maintainability.